munyanyaguo/red-team-agent/README.md

 1. **Use HTTPS only**
    - Deploy behind nginx with SSL
-   - Use Let's Encrypt for certificates
+   - Use Let\'s Encrypt for certificates

 2. **Implement authentication**
    - Add JWT tokens or OAuth